 However, a lot of the ‘freshness’ comes down to taste.
-I like to say that 2-3 weeks is about the limit.
-Oxygen and light are coffee’s enemies.
-Our bags have a one-way degassing value because the coffee produces CO2 and you want to let that escape.
-The bags also have a special UV layer coating to keep the light out.
-I have a customer that has a bunch of black out tight vac containers that keep out the light and have their own one-way degassing valve.
+I like to say that 2-3 weeks for storage is about the limit.
+Oxygen and light, while essential for living things, are the enemies of coffee.
+When you buy coffee from Sagebrush, you will notice that our bags have a one-way degassing valve.
+The valve allows CO2 to escape while not allowing oxygen to enter when the zip-lock seal is closed.
+Our bags also have a special UV layer coating to keep the light out.
+Both of these help keep the coffee you order last as long as possible before outside elements affect the flavor.
+We have a customer that has a bunch of black out tight vac containers that keep out the light and have their own one-way degassing valve.
 When he gets a bag, he pours a day’s worth of coffee into each container, so he only opens that container once.
 He believes he’s recreating the first time you open the bag experience.
 He’s probably right, but who knows.
 What I do know is the more obsessed you get with having that perfect cup of coffee, the more you realize there are people way more obsessed than you.